GoraNetwork/developer-quick-start/README.md

 **Warning** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.

-To start setting up development node, run: `goracle dev-init`.
+To set up your development node, run: `GORACLE_CONFIG_FILE= goracle dev-init`.
 This would clone Gora smart contracts from testnet to your local Algorand Sandbox network and create a config file for your development node.
 By default, this file is called `~/.goracle_dev`.
 Now you should be ready to start your development node as: `GORACLE_CONFIG_FILE=~/.goracle_dev goracle docker-start`.